ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-11-faq/guide.en-gb.md

 <a name="ipmigrationinterruption"></a>

-### Will this migration cut the service and if yes, how much time?
+### Will this migration cut the service and if yes, how long?

 This will depend on the used services.
 For example, if you are using IPSEC tunnels and public IPs, you will have to move your workloads and reconfigure the IP block you had on your NSX-V insfrastructure to your NSX-T one.

 During this IP move, a short service cut can happen.
-Depending on your network topology,  you can have a continuity via the vrack service of the flows among the different workloads carried by an exposition of the NSX-V edges, you move the different machines to the second DC and through the vrack the flow keep rising to your previous NSX-V edges .
+Depending on your network topology, you can have a continuity via the vRack service of the flows among the different workloads carried by an exposition of the NSX-V edges.
+You move the different machines to the second DC and through the vRack the flow keep rising to your previous NSX-V edges.

-The downtime will so depend on your environment complexcity.
+The downtime will thus depend on your environment's complexity.

 <a name="bandwidthedgenode"></a>

-### What will be the bandwidth of the edge-node's cards, knowing T0 will be mutualized?
+### What will be the bandwidth of the edge node's cards, knowing T0 will be mutualised?

-This will depend on the activated services (LB/NAT/Firewall...)
+This will depend on the activated services (LB/NAT/Firewall, etc.)

 <a name="vrackwithnsxt"></a>